 Take into consideration that future park improvements may include more amenities that are outside the scope of the current park improvements.

 The big moves communicate the main priorities of both the community and the City for the design of the park.
 They are specific directions for how the physical design can achieve the vision and guiding principles.
-The draft big moves for the new park are:
+The big moves for the improved park are:

 On December 16, the project team met with executive members of the Buttonwood Hill Residents Association to share information and discuss community engagement.